Joel-Barratt/Eukaryotyping/README.md

 ```bash
 Rscript run.r
 ```
-> This will run about 100 samples and produce matrices which can be used for further downstream analysis
+> This will analyze 99 samples and produce a a pairwise matrix that can be used for downstream analysis.

 ## Additional Information